Last updated on July 13th, 2025 at 09:59 pm

 Pattern Notes

-Turn at the end of the row.
+Turn at the end of each row.

-Crochet Pattern Directions:
+Crochet Pattern Directions

 Begin